microprediction/timemachines/CONTRIBUTE.md

 ## Running scripts

 Contributing compute:
    1. Cut and paste a bash command to drive the default "crawler".
 See [CONTRIBUTE_COMPUTE_LOCAL_ONE_LINE.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_LOCAL_ONE_LINE.md).
 Run a Python script directly if you prefer.
 See [CONTRIBUTE_COMPUTE_LOCAL](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_LOCAL.md).
-For example, run a Python script on a PythonAnywhere account that drives a "crawler".
+Or run a Python script on a PythonAnywhere account that drives a "crawler".
 See [CONTRIBUTE_COMPUTE_PA]( https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_PA.md)
    2. Cut and paste a bash command to burn some rare Memorable Unique Identifiers, and donate them.
 See [CONTRIBUTE_COMPUTE_MUIDS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_COMPUTE_MUIDS.md)